folio-org/docs/content/en/docs/Settings/Settings_orders/Settings_orders.md

 2. In the **Delete Reason** dialog, click **Delete**.
 A confirmation message appears and the Reason is deleted.

-## Settings > Orders > General > Inventory interactions

-Use this setting to determine how materials you are ordering interact with the Inventory app.
-The settings you select here determine the default interaction based on the Order format (Electronic, Physical, P/E Mix, or Other) you select for the order line item.
-The interactions you select can be changed when you add or edit an order line, in the Create inventory field of the Physical resource or E-resource details section of the order line, if needed.

-There are four default interactions you can select:

-*   **Instance, holdings, item.** Once the order is opened, an instance, holdings, and item are found or created in the Inventory app.
-*   **Instance.** Once the order is opened, an instance is found or created in the Inventory app.
-*   **Instance, holdings.** Once the order is opened, an instance and holdings are found or created in the Inventory app.
-*   **None.** Nothing is found or created in the Inventory app.

-## Settings > Orders > General > Instance status

-Use this setting to determine the instance status that is assigned to the instances that are created through opening an order.
-Note: If you have not selected a default, then you may encounter problems when trying to receive an item or when you close an order.

-For information on managing instance status values, see Settings > Inventory > Instances > Instance status types.

-## Settings > Orders > General > Instance type

-Use this setting to determine the instance resource type that is assigned to the instances that are created through opening an order.
-Note: If you have not selected a default, then you may encounter problems when trying to receive an item or when you close an order.

-For information on managing instance type values, see Settings > Inventory > Instances > Resource types.

-## Settings > Orders > General > Loan type

-Use this setting to determine the loan type that is assigned to the items that are created through opening an order.
-Note: If you have not selected a default, then you may encounter problems when trying to receive an item or when you close an order.
-For information on managing loan type values, see Settings > Inventory > Loan types.

 ## Settings > Orders > General > Order templates

 Use this setting to configure your order templates.
 Order templates can be used to populate consistent information that you may always fill out when ordering from a specific vendor, for example.
 Note: Any order templates you create are shared among all users who have permission to create orders.